-Table 2 illustrates the effect of this weighting.
-It shows the top artists for Finland, Italy, and Turkey, in terms of $AF{a,c}$, $LF{a,c}$, and

-$AF \cdot ILF{a,c,g}$, i.e., AF computed on the country level, ILF on the global level.
-Please note that artist IDs (on the x-axis) are sorted with respect to their global popularity in regards to the respective measure (AF, LF, or AF-ILF).
-As can be seen, the AF and even more the LF measures are not suited well to distill the essential mainstream of a country, except maybe for countries such as Finland that show a very specific music taste far away from the global taste [31].
+Tables 2, 3, and 4 illustrate the effect of this weighting.
+It shows the top artists for Finland, Italy, and Turkey, in terms of $AF{a,c}$, $LF{a,c}$, and $AF \cdot ILF{a,c,g}$, i.e., AF computed on the country level, ILF on the global level.
+As can be seen, the AF and even more the LF measures are not suited well to distill the essential mainstream of a country, except maybe for countries such as Finland that show a very specific music taste far away from the global taste [40].
 In contrast, AF-ILF is capable of identifying those artists that are popular in a specific country, but not worldwide.

 Based on the above definitions, we compute preference profiles globally (PP_g) , for a country (PP_c) , and for a user (PP_u) .
-Given the LFM-1b dataset [30], these profiles are 585,095-dimensional vectors containing the AF, LF, or AF-ILF scores over all artists in the dataset.
-Figure 1 provides an example by visualizing the preference profiles including the top 50,000 artists for Finland, a country that does particularly not correspond to the global music mainstream.
-The black lines in the plots indicate the global AF, LF, or AF-ILF scores.
-As can be seen, the distributions of the AF- and LF-based preference profiles largely follow a trend similar to the global one.
-However, a second curve is indicative of a country-specific mainstream, in this case for Finland.
-In contrast, the AL-ILF weighting considerably increases the importance of globally less popular, but country-wise more popular artists (also see Table 2).
+Given the LFM-1b dataset [39], these profiles are 585,095dimensional vectors containing the AF, LF, or AF-ILF scores over all artists in the dataset.
+Figure 1 provides an example by visualizing the preference profiles for Finland, a country